cosmob3/code-journal/README.md

 ## February 1, 2022

+TODO: **Work on User Input**

 Worked on User Input and I didn't document...

+### Summary:

-- For this session I wanted to focus on understanding the pieces and components of for a user input form.
+- For this session I wanted to focus on understanding the pieces and components of a user input form.

 - Overall a relatively simple idea but with a lot of text!